sleaper/junction-t-ca/README.md

 ## Motivation

-The goal is to reproduce the two-lane CA model from [[1]](#references) and then extend it to examine how different driver archetypes — specifically aggressive ones — affect flow on a highway segment.
+The goal is to reproduce the two-lane CA model from [[1]](#references) and then extend it to examine how different driver archetypes, specifically aggressive ones, affect flow on a highway segment.
 The working hypothesis was that aggressive driving worsens conditions for everyone else.
 The experiments disprove that hypothesis in the congested regime: see [Experiment 3](#experiment-3).